MentorCoach is proud to announce the following exciting master class:

 Listening to the class by recording does not count toward the 80% live attendance requirement for receiving CEs, credit toward MentorCoach Certification, ICF CCEs (Core Coaching Competencies), or a Class Certificate of Completion.

-However, you can earn ten hours of ICF CCEs (Resource Development) (pending approval) by listening to all nine sessions.
+However, you can earn 10 hours of ICF CCEs (Resource Development) by listening to all seven sessions.
 You must notify Foster that you are planning to take the class by recording.

 Every class is recorded.
 Some students may listen to some or all of the classes by recording at their leisure, sometimes emailing in questions to Foster between classes.
 We applaud and support this practice.
 We know one well-known Australian professor who used to end his week listening to the recordings of Chris Peterson’s lectures on Friday evenings, drinking white wine and reclining in his hot tub.

-Note: Listening to all nine sessions of the class by recording DOES qualify the student to receive ten hours of ICF CCEUs (Resource Development) (pending approval).
-For students who will be listening to this class by recording, this class is pending approval for 10 hours of ICF CCEs (Resource Development) from the International Coach Federation.
+Note: Listening to all seven sessions of the class by recording DOES qualify the student to receive ten hours of ICF CCEUs (Resource Development).
+For students who will be listening to this class by recording, this class is approved for 10 hours of ICF CCEs (Resource Development) from the International Coaching Federation.
 To qualify for these ICF CCEs, they must notify Foster early in the course of their intent to take the class by recording.
 Attendance-by-recording students must listen to all recordings and submit all class attendance codes within a week after the final class.
 They may also be asked to pass an open-book exam over the course content.

 Foster elevates the performance of positive leaders, teams and organizations by addressing the rational and emotional elements of leadership and organization dynamics.
 He serves as a thought partner, advisor, educator, and facilitator, as he helps his clients gain insight, align for action and make the right moves at pivotal moments.